A desiccant and a sudden cold wind is what greeted me when I arrived in Desaguadero.

 Not good for my tyres, let alone feet or paws.

 I had a slight tailwind and sped along the near perfectly flat surface.

 The wind pushed me past diggings as miners had tried digging into the surface to make bricks of the salt.
-At the base of the mountains old mine shafts and equipment were exposed and corroding in the dry air.
+At the base of the mountains, old mine shafts and equipment were exposed and corroding in the dry air.

-Eventually the salt ended and a rough dirt road lead me to a small collection of houses.
+Eventually, after about 30 km's, the salt ended and a rough dirt road lead me to a small collection of houses.

-Piles of chewed green pulp sat at their feet drying in the sun and blowing in the breeze.
+Piles of chewed green pulp sat at their feet drying in the sun and then blowing in the breeze.

-Faces aged by sunlight and salt and creases of time making them older than they probably were.
+Their faces aged by sunlight and salt and creases of time making them older than they probably were.